 Sebastian's Action Trust wins Pride of Britain AwardBy Becky Barnes

-Twelve days before he died, Sebastian told his parents of his dream of a holiday home for families of very ill children to spend precious time together.
+Twelve days before he died in 2003, Sebastian told Jane and Michael of his dream of a holiday home for families of very ill children to spend precious time together.

 Jane, a former teacher, said: “He was going in for surgery so doctors could administer pain relief in his final days.

 “In the hospital he spotted a flyer for a summer holiday cottage.
 He told me, ‘Mummy, that’s no good.
 We need to build a better one’.”

 Jane, 49, and Michael, 53, a retired police officer, channelled their grief into finishing what their son had started.

 And the £1.6million purpose-built holiday home, called The Bluebells, opened in North Waltham, Hampshire, in July 2011.

 Jane said: “I’m proud it all started because of my son, and his caring nature.”

 Pride of Britain will be broadcasted on ITV1 at 8pm tonight (Tuesday).